Which school do you want to support?

 spinning rock?

 Technical jobs related to geography have been growing for decades, driving increased demand for postsecondary education in the field.
-The College Board offers an Advanced Placement Human Geography exam, which has been growing in popularity.
-National Geographic’s annual geography bee has grown into a media event, spawning interest in the competition.
+The College Board offers an Advanced Placement Human Geography exam, which roughly a quarter of a million students take each year.

-Knowledge of geography has real consequences.
+This is a shame, because the scores show a lot of room for improvement.
 In 2017 the New York Times commissioned a national poll to see what proportion of American adults could accurately locate North Korea on a map.
-"Just 36% got it right."
+According to the report, "just 36% got it right."
 The answers were literally all over the map.
 In a followup question, the poll asked whether America should take military action against North Korea.
 "Respondents who could correctly identify North Korea tended to view diplomatic and nonmilitary strategies more favorably than those who could not."

 Search all lesson and blog content here.